Neural Diffusion Processes: Additional Information on the Experiments

-In this experiment, we perform Bayesian optimisation on the Hartmann 3D and 6D objectives.
-We re-scale, without loss of generality, the inputs of the objectives such that the search space is $[-1, 1]^D$ for both.
-We refer to \url{https://www.sfu.ca/~ssurjano/hart3.html} and \url{https://www.sfu.ca/~ssurjano/hart6.html} for more details about Hartmann 3D and 6D, respectively.
+In this experiment, we perform Bayesian optimisation on the Hartmann 3D \& 6D, Rastrigin 4D and Ackley 5D objectives.
+We re-scale, without loss of generality, the inputs of the objectives such that the search space is $[-1, 1]^D$.

-The baseline models, GPR and Random, originate from Trieste \parencite{berkeley2022trieste} --- a TensorFlow/GPflow based Bayesian Optimisation Python package.
-We compare them against two NDP models: Fixed and Marginalised.
-The Fixed NDP model is trained on Mat\'ern-5/2 samples with a fixed lengthscale set to $0.5$ along all dimensions.
-The Marginalised NDP model is trained on Mat\'ern-5/2 samples originating from different lengthscales, where the lengthscales are drawn from a log-Normal prior $\log \c{N}(0, 1)$.
+The baseline models, GPR and Random, originate from Trieste \citep{berkeley2022trieste} ---a TensorFlow/GPflow-based Bayesian Optimisation Python package.
+We benchmark two NDP models: Fixed and Marginalised.
+The Fixed NDP model is trained on Mat\'ern-$\frac52$ samples with a fixed lengthscale set to $0.5$ along all dimensions.
+The Marginalised NDP model is trained on Mat\'ern-$\frac52$ samples originating from different lengthscales, drawn from a log-Normal prior.